 08:00 Wednesday October 21st 2015: Universal Studios

-Back on the tour trams, which did the entire Universal tour before we were deposited back at the theme park, with fast-pass front of line tickets and two $12 food vouchers.
+The tour trams, did the entire Universal tour before we were deposited back at the theme park, with fast-pass front of line tickets and two $12 food vouchers.
 We were told to meet at a Universal cinema/movie theatre at 16:00.

 Apparently there was a Goodyear blimp flying over Universal Studios with a ‘We’re Going Back’ display – but nobody told us to look out for it.

-The first short movie we watched was the premier of a spoof fan BTTF tribute produced by the WGB team.
+The first short movie we watched was the premier of a spoof fan BTTF tribute funded and produced by Ricky Dean Logan (Data in Biff’s BTTF2 gang).
 This featured Tyler Dunivan, a Marty McFly impersonator who was also employed as the ‘house Marty’ for the duration of the WGB events.
-The movie was professionally produced by Ricky Dean Logan (Data in Biff’s BTTF2 gang) and part of it had been filmed on location at Universal Studios.
 You can watch the movie here:

 We were then treated to a screening of BTTF2.
 As we left the theatre the organisers were handing out copies of a limited edition copy of the ‘Gang Jailed’ version of USA Today.
 There was a bit of scrum, which would have been unnecessary had someone just walked the rows of the theatre handing out copies.